carpentries-incubator/open-science-with-r/_episodes/01-introduction.md

 Welcome!

-In this training you will learn R, RStudio, Git, and GitHub.
+In this training you will learn R, RStudio, `git`, and GitHub.
 You will learn modern data science with R and the `tidyverse` suite of packages.
 It's going to be fun and empowering!
 You will learn a reproducible workflow that can be used in research and analyses of all kinds.

 In particular, you will learn about the concept of __literate programming__, a concept coined by Donald Kuth where a program code is made primarily to be _read_ and _understood_ by other people, and secondarily to be _executed_ by the computer.
 This means that literate programs are very easy to understand and share, as all the code is well explained.